stephanemora/azure-docs.fr-fr/articles/storage/blobs/storage-blob-scalable-app-upload-files.md

         int max_outstanding = 100;
         int completed_count = 0;

-        // Define the BlobRequestionOptions on the upload.
+        // Define the BlobRequestOptions on the upload.
         // This includes defining an exponential retry policy to ensure that failed connections are retried with a backoff policy.
 As multiple large files are being uploaded
         // large block sizes this can cause an issue if an exponential retry policy is not defined.
 Additionally parallel operations are enabled with a thread count of 8
         // This could be should be multiple of the number of cores that the machine has.
 Lastly MD5 hash validation is disabled for this example, this improves the upload speed.